Man, 86, accused of assuming dead brother’s identity in 1965 convicted of several charges

 His attorney, Harris Mattson, said he doesn’t think the government proved all of the elements of the multiple counts against his client, and he questioned the wisdom of the imposition of a lengthy prison sentence for his client at his advanced age.

-Mattson said it’s ironic that it would cost more for his client to be imprisoned than the cost of the dual benefits he’d been receiving.
+Mattson said it’s ironic that it would cost more for his client to be imprisoned than the cost of the dual benefits he had been receiving.

 “At the age of 86, he doesn’t know how much longer he has to live.
 He could easily be in prison for the rest of his life,” Mattson said.